What Is Pay-Per-Mile Car Insurance?

 Is pay-per-mile car insurance worth it?

 Pay-per-mile insurance is worth it if you drive fewer than 10,000 miles per year.
-Drivers in this range can save anywhere from 20% to 40% compared to a traditional flat-rate policy — meaningful savings given that full coverage now averages $2,500–$2,700 per year nationally.
+Drivers in this range can save anywhere from 20% to 40% compared to a traditional flat-rate policy — meaningful savings given that full coverage now averages between $2,124 and $2,697 per year nationally in 2026.
 The key is to calculate your average monthly miles and run the numbers using a specific insurer's base rate and per-mile charge before committing.
 If you have months where you drive significantly more, costs can spike unpredictably.

 How does pay-per-mile insurance track my mileage?

 Most pay-per-mile programs use a small OBD-II plug-in device or a smartphone app with GPS to automatically record and transmit your mileage to the insurer.
-Mile Auto takes a more private approach by having drivers submit monthly odometer photos instead.
-Your tracking device or app sends mileage data throughout the month, with final premium calculations completed after each billing cycle ends.
+Mile Auto takes a more private approach by having drivers submit monthly odometer photos instead of using any tracking device.
+Your device or app sends mileage data throughout the month, with final premium calculations completed after each billing cycle ends.
+Learn more about exactly what insurers can see in our mileage verification guide.

 What is the best pay-per-mile insurance company in 2026?

-As of 2026, Nationwide SmartMiles is widely rated as the best overall pay-per-mile option due to its broad availability in 40 states, a 250-mile daily road trip cap, and a safe driving discount of up to 10% — with average savings of 33% for low-mileage drivers.
-Mile Auto is the top pick for privacy-focused drivers who don't want a tracking device.
+As of 2026, Nationwide SmartMiles is widely rated as the best overall pay-per-mile option due to its broad availability across approximately 40 U.S. states, a 250-mile daily road trip cap, and a safe driving discount of up to 10% — with average savings of 33% for low-mileage drivers.
+Mile Auto is the top pick for privacy-focused drivers who don't want a tracking device, relying solely on odometer photos.
 The best choice ultimately depends on your state, your average mileage, and how much data you're comfortable sharing.

 What's the difference between pay-per-mile and usage-based insurance?

-Pay-per-mile insurance bases your entire variable cost on miles driven.
-Usage-based insurance (UBI) programs like Progressive Snapshot or State Farm Drive Safe & Save track a broader set of behaviors — including braking, acceleration, speed, and time of day — and use that data to adjust discounts on a standard policy premium.
+Pay-per-mile insurance bases your entire variable cost on miles driven — that's the only metric that changes your bill.
+Usage-based insurance (UBI) programs track a broader set of behaviors — including braking, acceleration, speed, and time of day — and use that data to adjust discounts on a standard policy premium.
 Pay-per-mile rewards you purely for driving less; UBI rewards you for driving safely regardless of how many miles you log.
+You can explore a side-by-side breakdown in our usage-based car insurance guide.

 Can I be charged more if I drive too many miles in a month?

-Yes — that's the trade-off.
+Yes — that's the trade-off with pay-per-mile coverage.
 If you have a month with heavy driving (a road trip, a family emergency, or a temporary commute), your bill will be higher than a flat-rate traditional policy might charge.
 Some programs like Nationwide SmartMiles address this with a daily mileage cap — only the first 250 miles in a single day count toward your bill — which limits the damage from one-off long-distance trips.
-Always check if your chosen insurer has a daily or monthly mileage cap before enrolling.
+Always check if your chosen insurer has a daily or monthly mileage cap before enrolling, and review your mileage verification options so you understand exactly what your insurer tracks.